+Modeling tree regeneration processes is challenging, and even in empirical ecology, it has not received much attention (Hanbury-Brown, Ward, and Kueppers 2022), although many sub-processes have been studied in detail (Miina, Eerikäinen, and Hasenauer 2006).
+Yet, little data are available that cover all the processes within one species along environmental gradients, let alone for a vast suite of species.
+Data on forest regeneration are often fragmented, which constitutes a major problem for model building (Clark et al. 1999).
+For example, monitoring on permanent plots (such as National Forest Inventories) often measures the ingrowth of new trees into a specific size class (Zell et al. 2019), however with a design that captures the rate after the stand initiation phase (Hallsby et al. 2015).
+Data from permanent plots, although available across regions, are also highly heterogeneous, rendering their use difficult in a modeling context (Käber et al. 2021).
+Lastly, targeted studies to measure tree regeneration on experimental sites are often limited in spatial extent, species studied, or the sub-set of processes that are investigated (Berdanier and Clark 2016; Collet and Chenost 2006).

 Thus, a focus on the modeling of tree regeneration processes is sorely needed and overdue (Price et al. 2001; Walck et al. 2011) if we are to make reliable projections of future forest dynamics, i.e., when the models need to be operated in extrapolation mode, as well as from a fundamental ecological point of view for increasing systems understanding.
-Also in empirical ecology, tree regeneration has not received a lot of attention (Hanbury-Brown, Ward, and Kueppers 2022), although many sub-processes have been studied in detail (Miina, Eerikäinen, and Hasenauer 2006).
-Yet, little data are available that covers all the processes within one species along environmental gradients, let alone for a vast suite of species.
-Thus, the available data are fragmented, which constitutes a major problem for model building (Clark et al. 1999).
-On the one hand, monitoring on permanent plots (such as National Forest Inventories) often measures tree regeneration (Zell et al. 2019), however with a design that captures the rate after the stand initiation phase (Hallsby et al. 2015).
-Data from permanent plots, although available across regions, are highly heterogeneous, rendering their use difficult in a modeling context (Käber et al. 2021).
-On the other hand, targeted studies to measure tree regeneration on experimental sites are often limited in spatial extent, species studied, or the sub-set of processes that are targeted (Berdanier and Clark 2016; Collet and Chenost 2006).

-In the present study, for the first time, a large number of forest models commonly used to assess forest dynamics under climate change are evaluated against a continental-scale, multi-species harmonized dataset on tree regeneration (Käber et al. 2023).
-By tree regeneration, we refer to the passing of trees across a specific diameter threshold (“ingrowth”).
+In the present study, for the first time, a large number of forest models commonly used to assess forest dynamics under climate change are evaluated against a continental-scale, multi-species harmonized dataset on tree recruitment (Käber et al. 2023).
+By tree recruitment, we refer to the passing of trees across a specific diameter threshold (“ingrowth”).
 We included models that are based on a range of “philosophies”, from models operating at the stand to the global scale as well as the range of models from empirically derived to “process-based” (e.g., Bugmann et al. 1996; Fabrika M. and Ďurský 2012; Lexer and Hönninger 2001; Reyer et al. 2014).
-Due to the large variability in tree regeneration patterns in nature and the large number of factors driving this process — including some that are not incorporated explicitly in most models, such as deer browsing — we do not aim for a detailed statistical evaluation of each model.
-Instead, we aim to evaluate the general regeneration patterns and magnitudes simulated by the models, and benchmark the simulated regeneration niche of multiple species against empirical data along a wide environmental gradient of temperature, moisture, and light availability (Grubb 1977).
+Due to the large variability in tree regeneration patterns in nature and the large number of factors driving and constraining this process — including some that are not incorporated explicitly in most models, such as deer browsing — we do not aim for a detailed statistical evaluation of each model.
+Instead, we aim to evaluate the general recruitment patterns and magnitudes simulated by the models, and benchmark the simulated regeneration niche of multiple species against empirical data along a wide environmental gradient of temperature, moisture, and light availability (Grubb 1977).

-More specifically, we aim to answer the following questions: (1) Are models of forest dynamics capturing accurately tree regeneration levels, initial tree species diversity and mortality in the regeneration?
+More specifically, we aim to answer the following questions: (1) Are models of forest dynamics capturing accurately tree recruitment levels, initial tree species diversity and mortality in the recruitment?
 (2) Do model traits explain differences in model performance?
-(3) How well do the models capture total regeneration and individual species regeneration niches across environmental gradients of light availability, temperature, and soil moisture?
+(3) How well do the models capture total recruitment and the regeneration niches of individual species across environmental gradients of light availability, temperature, and soil moisture?

+We evaluate the performance of the models by analyzing simulated data alongside observed data.
+Specifically, we examine tree species diversity, mortality rates in tree recruitment, and recruitment levels.
+Then, we link model traits (e.g., complexity, scale) to performance, and we assess whether modeled total recruitment or individual species regeneration niches (i.e., proportional recruitment along an environmental gradient) align with observational data.

 Material and methods

 Models